Pranita-10/assistancewagh5252/README.md

 ![MongoDB](https://img.icons8.com/color/48/000000/mongodb.png)

 ## 🚀 Projects
-1] [Ecommrcer Website] - Fashion e-commerce is the online buying and selling of clothing and accessories.The e-commerce apparel market is growing due to factors like rising internet usage, a growing middle class, and younger consumers..
+1] [Ecommrcer Website] - Fashion e-commerce is the online buying and selling of clothing and accessories.The e-commerce apparel market is growing due to factors like rising internet usage, a growing middle class, and younger consumers.

 2] [Calender App] -A calendar is a system of organizing units of time for the purpose of reckoning time over extended periods.